 Additional Waiver Options

 Based on the criteria below, a request for a waiver of the English proficiency requirement may be made by the applicant to the graduate admissions office.
 After you submit your application, please contact firstname.lastname@example.org and provide the appropriate documentation for waiver consideration.
 Please note that we will not be able to apply the waiver to your application until after the application has been submitted.

 Waivers will be considered if the applicant has fulfilled one of the following:

-- Passed a nationally administered professional test that requires evaluation of both oral and written English (e.g., USMLE, Cambridge CPE passed with a B).
+- Passed a nationally administered professional test that requires evaluation of both oral and written English (e.g., USMLE or Cambridge C2 Proficiency passed with a Grade B or higher)